kaiogama18/kaiogama18/README.md

-## Hi, I'm Kaio Eduardo!
+## Hi, I'm Kaio Gama!
 I'm a Software Engineer and Unreal Generalist👋

 <div>
 I'm a software engineer and 3D character artist with experience in Java, Kotlin, C++, Javascript, Python and in Blender, ZBrush, Maya, Houdini, Substance Painter, Marvelous Designer, Marmoset Toolbag for 3D and Unreal Engine.